syoker/moto-experience/README.md

 # Moto Experience

-## Description
 This module adds the features of the official Motorola One Fusion firmware (you can choose) in GSI.

-## Notes
-- There are intentions to create an online version, but for now there is only an offline version.
+**NOTE:** There are intentions to create an online version, but for now there is only an offline version.

-## Requirements
-- Android 10 on up
-- ARM64 architecture
-- Magisk
-- Motorola One Fusion

 ## Content
 - Moto Actions